loukesio/barcosim/README.md

 <sup>Created on 2023-06-24 with [reprex v2.0.2](https://reprex.tidyverse.org)</sup>

-### 3. Use the `r_gpseq_csub` command to replicate parent sequences with a certain error rate and a certain subsitution rate.
+### 4. Use the `r_gpseq_csub` command to replicate parent sequences with a certain error rate and a certain subsitution rate.

+- `dna_seq`: A character vector of DNA sequences, obtained as the output of the `gpseq` function.
+- `num_replicates`:  An integer specifying the number of times each parent sequence should be replicated.
+- `error_rate` A numeric value between 0 and 1 representing the probability error rate during the replication process.
+- `substitution_probs` (list of length 5): Includes substitution probabilities for each base (A, C, G, T, and empty string).
 ```
 dna_seq <- c("AAGA","AATC")
 substitution_probs <- list("A" = 0.1, "C" = 0.2, "G" = 0.3, "T" = 0.4, " " = 0.1)